310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-… Yeah, yeah.
+…Yeah, yeah.
 But please stop trying to lead the team when *you’re* the one who arrived last, Senpai.
 {% endbubble %}

 {% bubble Chiaki v2 %}